New APS Charter School Application

 The renewal process provides an opportunity for schools to (1) present any new or supplemental evidence of school performance and (2) articulate school plans and capacities for the next charter term.
 The charter renewal recommendation to the Board will be based on an array of evidence gathered over the charter term, including data and information collected by Aurora Public Schools (APS), the Colorado Department of Education and supplemental information that the applicant group provides.

-Charter School Renewal Application Timeline
+Charter School Renewal Application Timeline Will be released soon.

 Charter School Modification Application